coati-pasta/coati-pasta.github.io/_posts/2021-12-13-windows_motd.md

 tags: [pinned,windows,winrm,pssession,pssessionconfiguration,motd,banner]     # TAG names should always be lowercase
 ---

-## Description

 Setting up a completely new windows environment comes with some one time configurations.
 One of those is legal notice texts and banners.
 Aside from the usual legalnotice text registry key, which only sets a legal message for Remote Desktop Connections.
-There is also a way to configure MOTD banners for Winrm PSSessions.
+There is also a way to configure MOTD banners when connecting over Winrm to a windows host in powershell (Enter-PSSession).

 Here's an example of what it might look like:
 ![image](/assets/motd/motd_example.png)

-### Set up
+## Set up

 To have a nice banner as shown in the screenshot above.
 We need the following:

-- Environment variables, useful info to show upon startup
+1. Environment variables, useful info to show upon startup
-- Ensure the presence of the banner startup script
+2. Ensure the presence of the banner startup script
-- Set the remote session configuration
+3. Set the remote session configuration

-For the sake of being generic let's say we decide on a motd_path filepath, which can be interpreted as: 'C:\whereveryouwant\motd\'
+For the sake of being generic let's say we decide on a __motd_path__ filepath, which can be interpreted as: 'C:\whereveryouwant\motd\'.
 In the environment for which I configured this we are using Puppet as a configuration manager.
-But I suppose this could be translated to any other configuration managers.
-The main idea is to be able to ensure presence of files and configurations, preferably in a declarative way.
-In my case puppet will run every X amount of time and reconfigure everything that is configured differently in it's manifest.
+But I suppose this could be translated to any other configuration manager.

 &nbsp;

-### Environment variables
+## 1. Environment variables

 Aside from a nice logo that is shown, we would like to see some useful information concerning the machine you are connecting to.
 This could be the machine name, ip address, current disk space used, full FQDN, status of certain services.
 The needs may differ here, change at will.

-In my case I use a configuration manager to ensure the presence of a PowerShell Datafile (.psd1) in the motd_path.
+In my case I use a configuration manager to ensure the presence of a PowerShell Datafile (.psd1) in the motd_path, parsed with some environment variables.
 Using the .psd1 format allows us to import the file in PowerShell as nice hashtable.
-Which we can parse and use all around.The psd1 file looks something like:
+Since I'm using puppet at this time, I am putting this file as a ruby template in a module (applied on the machine).
+Which will parse the variables in between the '<%= %>' with machine variables and facts.
+The psd1 file looks something like:

 ```powershell
 @{